k4kpk/k4kpk.github.io/sota-guides/Roan High Knob (W4T_SU-005).md

 * **Duration**: 4:45, 263 miles
 * **Directions**:
+    * **WATCH CAREFULLY**: You won't have Google Maps for a long time, and I missed a turn in 2018.
     * Turn L out of parking lot and go 1.6
     * R on NC-261 S and go 9.2
     * R on Fork Mtn Rd and go 4.2